marioramirez90/marioramirez90/README.md

 ## About Me

 - 🌱 I’m currently learning programming.
-- ⚽ I enjoy playing football in my free
+- ⚽ I enjoy playing football in my free time.
 <!--
 **marioramirez90/marioramirez90** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.